vaibhav191/TicTacToe/README.md

-# Tic-Tac-Toe Game with AI and Bluetooth Multiplayer
+# Tic-Tac-Toe Game (CSE 535 Project 2)

-This repository contains a fully implemented Tic-Tac-Toe game for Android/iOS, developed as part of the CSE 535 Mobile Computing course at Arizona State University.
+This repository contains a fully implemented Tic-Tac-Toe game for Android, developed as part of the CSE 535 Mobile Computing course at Arizona State University.
 The game features an AI opponent and Bluetooth multiplayer capabilities, allowing for both single-player and local multiplayer experiences.

 ## Features